AlexJinlei/Autonomous_UAVs_Swarm_Mission/README.md

 </p>

 #### e) STEREO VISION CAMERA AND SONAR SYSTEM
 Original iris+ drone does not have any vision system.
 I designed and assembled the stereo vision camare to equipe it on each drone.
 Please refer to my other repository [Stereo_Vision_Camera](https://github.com/FlyingCatAlex/Stereo_Vision_Camera) for more detail.
 With stereo vision camera, drones are able to detect and locate objects in 3D frame.
-A sonar sensor is added to each iris+ drone for obstacle detection.
+A [Maxbotix I2CXL-MaxSonar-EZ4 High Performance Sonar] (https://www.maxbotix.com) is added to each iris+ drone for obstacle detection.
 The sonar sensor is installed in the center of the stereo vision camera.
 The solar sensor works with stereo vison camarea to locate objects accurately.

 <p align="center">
 <img src="Hardware_Configuration/3DR_IRIS/README_PICS/Stereo_Vision_Camera_with_Sonar.jpg" width="700">
 </p>

 #### f) COMMUNICATION SYSTEM
 Original iris+ drone is shipped with RC radio and 3DR radio.
 An operator can control iris+ maually with RC radio, or control it through ground station installed on computer with 3DR radio.
 In this project, the mission planning tasks are done by on board computer (companion computer), so there is no need to use a ground station.
 I removed the 3DR radio and reserve the telemetry port for on board computer.
 The port TELEM 2 on pixhawk is connected to companion computer via [USB to serial adapter](Hardware_Configuration/3DR_IRIS/README_PICS/USB_to_Serial_Adapter.jpg), and the port TELEM 1 on pixhawk is connected to RC radio receiver.
+Please refer to [this guide](http://ardupilot.org/dev/docs/odroid-via-mavlink.html) to hook up pixhawk with companion computer.